Alalinga/Tech-Buddy/README.md

 ## Technologies
 *  nodejs/express
 *  JavaScript
+*  mongodb

+## MongoDb Database configuration
+   Add the database  Url to .env file.
+Name it `MONGO_URI` example `MONGO_URI=mongodb+srv://username:password@databasename.qtuqn.mongodb.net/table-name?retryWrites=true&w=majority`

+## cloudinary configuration
+    Add your cloudinary details to .env file
+* CLOUDINARY_NAME
+* CLOUDINARY_API_KEY
+* CLOUDINARY_API_SECRET
+  example `CLOUDINARY_NAME=wrong CLOUDINARY_API_KEY=404404404404 CLOUDINARY_API_SECRET= wrongsecret234656321`

+## Session configuration
+  The API authentication uses session.
+Hence a secret key is required.
+  Add the key to the .env file and name it `SECRET_KEY` example `SECRET_KEY=mysecret`.

 ## install and run the app
    Simply clone the project from github and while in the   project folder open a command line and run `npm install express` to install express.
 After you   successfully install express, run `npm start` to start the   app.
 The default port is 5000.

 ## Run test
    The test code is located inside the test folder
-Run `npm test` to execute the test
+   Run `npm test` to execute the test.
+Note that the test    framework used is [Mocha](https://mochajs.org/)  and [chai]   (https://www.chaijs.com/), you should at least have the    basics knowlodge of the framework before you can fiddle    around the test codes.

 # The following are the API end points

    NOTE: Postman api client is recommended

 ## Create accounts